rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 ### Extract assembler

-### TODO/NOTES

-* Clarity: How does it affect understandability/learnability/readability?
-* Size: Lines of code.
-* Flexibility: How easy is it to modify RLMeta to be what you need?
-* Performance: How fast does it compile?

-CHANGES:

-* Join using support function
-    * Smaller and faster
-* Disallow semantic actions in the middle
-    * More clear
-* Allow indent prefix to be changed
-    * More flexible

 It started with this goal:

     RLMeta Poster 2: Experiment with PyVM and see if it can improve "assembly code in code generator".

-Then continued with this:

-* Import all current code into smart notes document.

-    * Added search of code notes to smart notes.

-* Adapt to Python 3.

 * PyVM (first version)